|

 Photograph by Marco Secchi on Unsplash.com

-To make ginger tea you can use fresh or even freeze dried ginger (what I use).
+To make ginger tea you can use fresh or even freeze dried ginger (what I use) for the best results, or the easiest is to get some ginger tea bags.
 Check out my turmeric and ginger tea recipe for a immune boosting and period power drink.

 Simply drink it two to three times a day during your period for best results.
 You have to try it for at least three consecutive menstrual cycles (that’s how long the study was).